How to plan an unforgettable surprise trip

 How to book a surprise holiday – take the lead

-Booking a surprise trip – picking a hotel
+Surprise holiday – picking a hotel

 The first thing to do is to look for the location.
 For example, when we’d chosen Porto and Lisbon, I started looking for boutique hotels in these cities.
 Choose at least 3 hotels in each place, and also at different price ranges.